-The cable car ride is free.
-On the other hand, you could die.
+The ride on the Chiatura cable cars was free.
+On the other hand, we could die.

-Welcome to Chiatura, a mining town in the foothills of the Greater Caucasus mountains that is home to a rusty network of cable cars, nicknamed the “flying coffins.”
+Welcome to the gritty mining town in the foothills of the Greater Caucasus mountains that was home to a rusty network of cable cars, nicknamed the “flying coffins.”

 Chiatura’s Manganese Mines